 For some organizations, the private cloud will be the only realistic option to ensure regulatory compliance.
 For example, HIPAA requires that electronic protected health information (ePHI) is created, received, stored, and transmitted in a way that ensures its confidentiality, integrity, and availability.

 The security and privacy protections of HIPAA were expanded by the Health Information Technology for Economic and Clinical Health Act (HITECH).
 Liquid Web is HITECH-certified by a third-party auditor, providing organizations with the assurance that their private cloud environment meets the standards specified by HIPAA’s Privacy Rule and Security Rule.

 In addition to those with HIPAA or other compliance concerns, organizations with relatively predictable and consistent resource demands should consider using a private cloud.
 Those organizations are more likely to be able to maximize their resources, and therefore cloud spends, and less likely to take full advantage of the elasticity that is one of the main strengths of the public cloud.

-To determine if it will benefit from deploying a private cloud, an organization should evaluate its flexibility, security, compliance, and cost requirements.
-It should also consider the applications it uses and what environment is suitable for them, and its own capacities.
-A quality service provider offering hosted private cloud solutions can help with these evaluations, and make recommendations specific to the organization.
+A quality cloud service provider offering hosted private cloud solutions can help with these evaluations, and make recommendations specific to the organization.

 Ready to Deploy a Private Cloud?